open-power-ref-design/cluster-genesis/docs/Run-Cluster-Genesis.rst

     ssh root@a.b.c.d

-where a.b.c.d is the IP address of the port used for pxe install.
+Where a.b.c.d is the IP address of the port used for pxe install.
 These addresses are stored under the key name *ipv4-pxe* in the inventory file.
 The inventory file is stored on every node in the cluster at /var/oprc/inventory.yml.
 The inventory file is also stored on the